FransJoseph/Fleet-Analyser/README.md

 After you changed the inputs to ones you want, go to the compiler and run the program.
 In the console, there will be information about current hour, day/night cycle, information if any crits were made, and who is doing what.
-Below that, there will be calculation results of various phases, finished with damage done to booth sides of the battle.
+Below that, there will be calculation results of various phases, finished with damage done to both sides of the battle.

 Enjoy your testing!